shobhit418/Magic-Notes/README.md

 ![image](https://user-images.githubusercontent.com/58097612/194623061-3eed749b-48b7-41f2-bade-b4a9c7d9acda.png)

-Apart from adding notes, user can even delete the notes once completed.
+Apart from adding notes, user can even delete the notes once Completed .
 All the notes are stored in local storage of the browser.

 ![image](https://user-images.githubusercontent.com/58097612/194623138-93d557f0-ca74-4b37-adec-654500960147.png)